 9. Click the Download Flash Now! button.

-IMPORTANT: Prior to downloading the firmware, the Rshd.exe program must be running from the same directory that contains the Cat.exe program or the FTP server must be running.

 The firmware is downloaded.

+IMPORTANT: Prior to downloading the firmware, the Rshd.exe program must be running from the same directory that contains the Cat.exe program or the FTP server must be runnina.

-Use this procedure for each switch to be upgraded.
+10. Repeat this procedure for each switch to be upgraded.